GuusKemperman/GuusKemperman.github.io/_projects/northlight.md

 Script loading on the main thread competes with rendering and gameplay for the same frame budget, and a 60 FPS target leaves very little room for it.
 Moving loading **off the main thread** gets it out of the way entirely.
 The catch is that any Lua binding authored in C++ might touch shared state in a way that would race against the game loop, and a **data race** in a shipping build is exactly the kind of bug that's hard to reproduce and easy to miss.

-I added a `@thread-safe` attribute to the C++ binding layer so individual bindings can be marked, and built a static analysis pass over **Luau's Abstract Syntax Tree** that walks every engine-facing callback and checks whether it, or anything it calls transitively, ever touches a binding that isn't thread-safe.
+I added a `@thread-safe` attribute to the C++ binding layer so individual bindings can be marked, and built a static analysis pass over **Lua's Abstract Syntax Tree** that walks every engine-facing callback and checks whether it, or anything it calls transitively, ever touches a binding that isn't thread-safe.

 The check runs at **build time**, so a regression that would introduce a data race gets caught before it reaches a reviewer, not after it ships.